 - 5.14.1 Write offs: If assets have been lost, stolen or damaged and the loss is not recoverable from insurance or other sources, they may be written off by the Chief Officers in conjunction with the Chief Financial Officer.
 Any write-off or disposal made without approval will be liable to disciplinary action. - 5.14.2 Chief Officers may write off other non-repeating sums to the value of £2,000.
-Sums above this limit may be written off in agreement with the Chief Financial Officer. - 5.14.3 Debts in relation to Revenues and Benefits may be written off in accordance with the debt write off strategy as agreed from time to time by the Cabinet.
-The most recent approval for this strategy was October 2011. - 5.14.4 Write offs in excess of £2,000 will be reported to the Cabinet on a quarterly basis.
-These details will be in the public domain. - 5.14.5 Disposals: Any asset of the Council deemed obsolete or surplus to requirements shall, where the residual value does not exceed £5,000, be disposed of by the Chief Officer in consultation with the Head of Audit.
+Sums above this limit may be written off in agreement with the Chief Financial Officer. - 5.14.3 Debts in relation to the Support and Collections functions may be written off in accordance with the debt write off strategy as agreed from time to time by the Cabinet.
+The most recent approval of this strategy was 25 April 2017 (amended 15 December 2020 and 20 September 2022). - 5.14.4 Disposals: Any asset of the Council deemed obsolete or surplus to requirements shall, where the residual value does not exceed £5,000, be disposed of by the Chief Officer in consultation with the Head of Assurance.
 Where the residual value exceeds £5,000 a report shall be submitted to the Cabinet stating the reason for disposal and the recommended method of disposal.
-The Capital Finance team are also to be informed of the disposal, as it may affect the Fixed Asset Register. - 5.14.6 Any proposals to sell or lease land/property, etc. at less than market value must follow the procedure as laid down in the "Land Acquisitions and Disposal Rules", which requires full consultation and agreement on the financial implications as approved by the Chief Financial Officer. - 5.14.7 All land sales should adhere to the 'Land Acquisition and Disposal Rules' within Chapter 4 of Part 4 of the Council's Constitution.
+The Capital Finance team are also to be informed of the disposal, as it may affect the Fixed Asset Register. - 5.14.5 Any proposals to sell or lease land/property, etc. at less than market value must follow the procedure as laid down in the "Land Acquisitions and Disposal

+Rules", which requires full consultation and agreement on the financial implications as approved by the Chief Financial Officer.

+5.14.6 All land sales should adhere to the 'Land Acquisition and Disposal Rules' within Chapter 4 of Part 4 of the Council's Constitution.